 - Confirm that customers have opted in before texting them

 - Do not request or share PII information (e.g., health data or credit card numbers)

 Ultimately, a secure text messaging platform will offer built-in SMS security—and give you the tools to secure customer data on your end, too.

 Want to learn more about SMS security?
-Check out our SMS Compliance Checklist for 2021.
+Check out our text messaging compliance guide.